Digital Forensics – CSCI 511

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Computing systems are increasingly involved in criminal activity, motivating the need for forensics specialists who understand the tools and techniques required to acquire, examine, and interpret digital evidence.
-Students interested in cyber security must understand the technical and legal implications of today’s digital world in order to competently promote justice when computer systems are misused.
-This course will introduce students to this field of computer forensics and provide a comprehensive foundation for investigating and responding to cyber crime.
+The student interested in cyber security must understand the technical and legal implications of today’s digital world in order to competently promote justice when computer systems are misused.
+This course will introduce the student to this field of computer forensics and provide a comprehensive foundation for investigating and responding to cyber crime.

 Textbook readings and lecture presentations